-As at 30 June 2013 the Company's network consisted of thirty three Nick Scali stores and five Sofas2Go stores, serviced by four distribution centres and supported by over 300 people employed throughout Australia.
-It has been another challenging year for the Company and its people, and the Directors take this opportunity to thank all employees for their efforts in helping to achieve a record sales and profit result.
+It has been another positive year for the Company and its people, and the Directors take this opportunity to thank all employees for their efforts towards achieving the strong sales and profit result.
 The Directors also thank shareholders for their continued support.